|

 that the intensity required to produce vaporous cavitation above the

 frequency of » 100 kHz rises rapidly.
-Figure 7 illustrates the effect

 of temperature on cavitation and its associated hysteresis effect.
 This